tfiroze/tehseinf.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hey there, welcome to my resume"
+title: "Hey there!
+Welcome to my Resume"
 excerpt: "About me"
 author_profile: true
 redirect_from: